rafid29mehda/All-About-ECG/Basics of ECG Signals & Waveform Components/README.md

 - If the P wave is too tall or wide, it might mean the atria are enlarged (e.g., in conditions like **atrial hypertrophy**).
 - If there’s no P wave or it’s irregular, it could indicate an arrhythmia like **atrial fibrillation**, where the atria quiver instead of pumping properly.

 **Example**: Imagine you’re squeezing a water balloon (the atria) to push water into a bucket (the ventricles).
-The P wave is the moment you squeeze the balloon.
+The P wave is the moment wesqueeze the balloon.

 ### 2.2 QRS Complex: Morphology and Duration
 **What is it?**